issa-project/issa-pipeline/environment/README.md

 ## Optional external datasets

-Optionally and depending on a use case some additional external datasets can be obtained from their origins and uploaded to the ISSA triple store for faster data access.
-In the Agritrop use case, we choose to host periodically updated Agrovoc thesaurus as well as application-specific AgrIST thesaurus.
-For the HAL use case, we host HAL domains and MeSH dataset.
+Optionally and depending on a use case, some additional external datasets can be obtained from their origins and uploaded to the ISSA triple store for faster data access.

+These include:
+- The hierarchy of [Open Alex topics](https://docs.openalex.org/api-entities/topics) (topic < subfield < field < domain) with their labels;
+- The list of Sustainable Development Goals (SDG) with their labels, obtained from http://metadata.un.org/sdg/;
+- In the Agritrop use case, we host periodically updated Agrovoc thesaurus as well as application-specific AgrIST thesaurus;
+- In the HAL use case, we host HAL domains and MeSH dataset.

-To facilitate quick access to the Wikidata and DBpedia labels and hierarchical relationships between named entities for visualization applications such as [ARViz](https://github.com/Wimmics/arviz) we recreate the hierarchies for named entities in the ISSA triple store.
+To facilitate quick access to the Wikidata and DBpedia labels and hierarchical relationships between named entities for visualization applications such as [ARViz](https://github.com/Wimmics/arviz), we recreate the hierarchies for named entities in the ISSA triple store.

 See the [datasets](datasets) folder for more details.